 - It promotes original and creative thought.

 - It ingrains cross-cultural awareness as it usually involves working with people from many different nationalities and backgrounds.

-A master of business economics is a master of problem-solving and tackling management challenges that a growing business might throw.
-The programme will serve as a platform for those who wish their adaptability and problem-solving capabilities honed.
+A Master of Business Economics is a degree that inculcates in students skills in problem-solving and tackling management challenges that a growing business might throw.
+The program serves as a platform for those who wish their adaptability and problem-solving capabilities are honed.

-A two-year period with four semester of studies, with a few colleges advocating a 10 week training programme with a reputed organisation will ensure that you have the adequate facilities to meet the challenges of a financial world head on.
+A two-year course with four semesters of studies, and a 10-week training program (prescribed by some colleges), with a reputed organization will ensure that you have the adequate facilities to meet the challenges of the financial world head on.

 MBE Eligibility Criteria

 Most colleges require an undergraduate degree is commerce or business studies with an aggregate of 50 per cent.
-Those who wish to apply from the science, engineering, or arts background have to meet a 55 per cent criterea.
+Those who wish to apply from the science, engineering, or arts background may have to meet a 55 per cent criteria.
 This will vary from one institute to another.

 Delhi University, Annamalai University, Symbiosis Center for Management, Asia Pacific Institute of Management Studies are some of the colleges that you could look at.

 MBE Career Prospects

 A graduate in MBE has great career prospects.
 You could serve as consultants, resource economists, policy advisors or analysts in a number of public and private sector organizations.
 Research in the area of economics is also a prospect you could look into.